welteki/docs.actuated.dev/docs/roadmap.md

 Under consideration:

-* [ ] Support for private, self-hosted GitHub Enterprise Server (GHES) installations
+* [ ] Custom CA for self-hosted S3, Minio, Docker Registries, apt/yum mirrors, etc.
 * [ ] Summary of CPU/RAM/disk consumption of builds
 * [ ] Right-sizing of build VMs based upon prior build history
 * [ ] Automated agent installation and bootstrap
-* [ ] GPU pass-through support for ML and AI workloads
 * [ ] Actuated for Jenkins

 Items marked under consideration are awaiting customer interest.
 Reach out to us if you'd like to see these features sooner.